 Pittsfield serves as the county seat, and is built around one of the many sites of attractions within the county, the historic Pike County Courthouse (pictured).
 Pike County offers a friendly, relaxing atmosphere with shops and businesses that you would expect to find in a rural community.
+Pike County Government information can be found on its website pikecountyil.org.
 The City of Pittsfield has an Economic Development Director, Bill McCartney, available to assist businesses.
-It has also just launched a dedicated website devoted to economic development at developpittsfield.com.
+It also has a dedicated website devoted to economic development at developpittsfield.com.
 In addition, Pittsfield has a website focused on providing its residents and visitors information, www.pittsfieldil.org.
 The County is proud of the many locally owned businesses and tourism attractions that have developed in recent years.
 Whether you are a resident interested in starting a new business, or you are coming from outside the County, you'll find Pike County is a great place to do business!

 Pike County Economic Development (PCEDC) is a county-based organization that can guide you through the necessary steps to start and grow your business.
 PCEDC can serve as your facilitator to help identify the service providers to help your business be successful.
 Two Rivers Resource Conservation and Development Area is the fiduciary sponsor of PCEDC.
 Two Rivers RC&D is another Pike County organization focused on economic improvement in Pike County.
 Two Rivers RC&D has a number of projects within its area, including Access Illinois Outdoors and Access Food, and has a Revolving Loan Fund.
 Details can be found on the organization's website,www.2riversrcd.org